Skip to main content

 22 mentions Positive Neutral Negative

-• “The gameplay is very simple point and click, reminding me a lot of Sam & Max: Hit the Road, where you interact with the environment with the pointer and use only dialogue when speaking to other characters.”
+• “The gameplay is very simple point and click, reminding me a lot of Sam & Max Hit the Road where you interact with the environment with the pointer and use only dialogue when speaking to other characters.”

-• “The half-dozen or less puzzles that appear interspersed throughout the 2 hours of gameplay are mostly organic, and the designers do not hold the player's hand (unless you're spamming hints, but that's on you, friend).”
+• “The half-dozen or fewer puzzles that appear interspersed throughout the 2 hours of gameplay are mostly organic, and the designers do not hold the player's hand (unless you're spamming hints, but that's on you, friend).”

 • “The game mechanics are okay and the animations are quite good, but the characters are pretty shallow and the puzzles are neither very challenging nor rewarding.”